teenmaster/gitand-github_demorepo/README.md

 # Git and github link connection
-Demonstrates hoe git and github work seamlessly
+Demonstrates how git and github work seamlessly